Reinforcing a Philosophy: A counting approach to square functions over local fields

+Their main point was that the diagonal behavior underlying the Vinogradov system of equations can be strengthened to count near-solutions, and they used this behavior to upgrade the classical estimate for the number of solutions to a square function estimate.
+This gave an elegant solution to the question in the first paragraph for non-degenerate, real curves.

-The purpose of the work at hand is to reinforce and expand this approach by extending their work to more general curves with relaxed non-degeneracy conditions as well as to general local fields.
-By providing an argument that is agnostic with respect to the ground field, we illustrate the universality of the counting approach, and give further evidence to the heuristic that square function estimates and diagonal behaviour for the associated counting problems should really be viewed as two sides of the same coin.
+Against this backdrop, the purpose of the work here is to reinforce and expand this number theoretic philosophy by proving square function estimates in two new settings.
+The first setting is for degenerate curves and the second is over more general local fields.
+By providing an argument that is agnostic with respect to the ground field, we illustrate the universality of a counting approach.